Ping.sg Holiday Logos

 Christmas 2006

 I created this logo for Christmas 2006 shortly after I joined the team. snowflakes fall and accumulate on the logo.
 A yellow glowing star is used to dot the “i” while a Christmas wreath hangs on the “n”.
 To add a touch of cute, I brought in frosty the snowman to wave hi!
-To date, this remains my most favorite Ping.sg holiday logo.
+To date, this remains my most favourite Ping.sg holiday logo.

 Personally I prefer the logos that retain the original blue, with additional little elements used sparingly.
 Simplicity is key.
-With such little screen estate to work with, it’s best not to incorporate both color changes and several elements into one logo (Christmas 2007, valentine’s day 2008).
+With such little screen estate to work with, it’s best not to incorporate both colour changes and several elements into one logo (Christmas 2007, valentine’s day 2008).

 It also helps that the original logo looks visually balanced (the “p” and “g” are flipped characters), which makes designing on top of it that much easier.
 I do get some help from icon and clipart resources and wouldn’t dare take full credit for all of them.